Updated: Aug 9

 When peaches are in season that means one thing to me.
 It is time to make a Peach Crisp.

-My toppings have changed over the years and I now settle for a rolled oat & pecan mix that begs for a scoop of vanilla bean ice cream after it has cooled from the oven for just a bit.
-A dessert does not get much better than this.
-In fact, it is even better than a cold slice of day-old pizza.
+My toppings have changed over the years and I now settle for a rolled oat & pecan mix that begs for a scoop of vanilla bean ice cream after it has cooled from the oven.
+A dessert does not get much better than this seasonal fruit delight.

 Bob’s Peach Crisp